How Often Can You Refinance Your Home?

 If you’re in the latter group, consider one or more of the following ways to cut down on your mortgage costs:

-1. Make biweekly payments.
+- Make biweekly payments.
 One straightforward way to shave a few years off your repayment term and cut down your interest expense is to make biweekly mortgage payments.
-This means dividing your monthly payment amount by two and paying the half payment amount every other week.
-Over the course of a calendar year, you’d make one extra full payment — 52 weeks means 26 half-payments, or 13 full payments.
+Divide your monthly payment amount by two and pay the half payment amount every other week.
+Over the course of a calendar year, you’ll make one extra full payment — 52 weeks means 26 half-payments, or 13 full payments.
 Ask your lender to apply those extra payments toward your principal amount only.

-3. Recast your mortgage.
-Set aside your next financial windfall — whether it’s a tax refund, bonus, inheritance or another extra chunk of cash — to apply for a mortgage recast.
-You’d pay your lender a lump sum toward your outstanding principal balance.
-Your lender then recalculates your amortization schedule based on the reduction in your principal balance, which leads to lower monthly payments.
-In some cases, you only need a $5,000 lump sum to get started, but may also pay a recasting fee.
+- Recast your mortgage.
+Set aside your next tax refund, bonus, inheritance or another extra chunk of cash to apply for a mortgage recast.
+The process is simple: You ask your lender to apply a lump sum toward your outstanding principal balance, and it recalculates your amortization schedule based on the reduced principal balance.
+You may pay a small fee for the process, but you’ll end up with a lower monthly payment without providing all the paperwork or paying the costs of a regular refinance.